-Free Agile Software
+Free Agile software

 Price: Free for up to nine users

 Price: Installed option is free.
-The web option starts at 9,90€ (roughly $10 USD) a month.
+The web option starts at 9.90€ (roughly $11.80 USD) a month.

 As far as free and open source Scrum tools go, Scrumpy raises the bar by providing long-term story views and running entirely on Java.
 This is a locally-installed software made for Product Owners.